-Lumen Christi’s project, “Bringing to Light the Hispanic Catholic Experience: Broadening and Deepening the Catholic Intellectual Tradition,” will span the 2019 – 2020 academic year.
-It has three objectives.
-First, to help fortify the formation of Latino/a Catholic leaders in the Catholic intellectual tradition.
-Second, to transmit to the broader US Catholic Church the insights of the Hispanic Catholic theological tradition and heritage.
-Third, to serve as a pilot project that Lumen Christi and other institutions can subsequently expand.
-OSVI has awarded Lumen Christi $20,000 toward these efforts.
+Lumen Christi’s project, “Bringing to Light the Hispanic Catholic Experience: Broadening and Deepening the Catholic Intellectual Tradition,” spans the 2019 – 2020 academic year.
+It has three objectives: (1) to help fortify the formation of Latino/a Catholic leaders in the Catholic intellectual tradition; (2) to transmit to the broader US Catholic Church the insights of the Hispanic Catholic theological tradition and heritage; and (3) to serve as a pilot project that Lumen Christi and other institutions can subsequently expand.
+OSVI awarded Lumen Christi $20,000 toward these efforts.

-“Bringing to Light the Hispanic Catholic Experience” consists of a series of four visits to Chicago by Latino/a Catholic scholars.
+“Bringing to Light the Hispanic Catholic Experience” consists of a series of four visits to Chicago by Latino/a Catholic scholars, two of which occurred in 2019, with two further visits on the horizon in 2020.
 Each visit comprises of two kinds of events.
-First, visiting scholars will present their research at the University of Chicago and/or in downtown Chicago in public lectures, which will then be made widely available on social media and Lumen Christi’s webpage.
-Second, these scholars will lead a workshop for students, teachers, and leaders in Latino Catholic communities.
+First, visiting scholars present their research at the University of Chicago and/or in downtown Chicago in public lectures, which will be made widely available on social media and Lumen Christi’s webpage.
+Second, these scholars lead a workshop for students, teachers, and leaders in Latino Catholic communities.

-In the Fall, Lumen Christi will continue “Bringing to Light the Hispanic Catholic Experience” as it hosts Carlos Eire, the T. Lawrason Riggs Professor of History and Professor of Religious Studies at Yale University.
-Eire specializes in the social, intellectual, religious, and cultural history of late medieval and early modern Europe, with a focus on both the Protestant and Catholic Reformations; the history of popular piety; and the history of the supernatural, and the history of death.
-Eire is also the author of two memoirs treating his experience as a refugee from Cuba: Waiting for Snow in Havana (2003), which won the National Book Award in Nonfiction in the United States and Learning to Die in Miami (2010).
-Eire will offer a workshop for leaders in the Latino Catholic community on October 23rd.
-At noon on October 24th, Eire will present a cultural forum to a downtown audience on The Life of Therese of Avila.
-At 4:30 pm on October 24th, Eire will be featured in a book symposium on his book The Life of Saint Teresa of Avila: A Biography.
+In the fall, Lumen Christi continued the event series as it hosted Carlos Eire, the T. Lawrason Riggs Professor of History and Professor of Religious Studies at Yale University.
+Eire specializes in the social, intellectual, religious, and cultural history of late medieval and early modern Europe, with a focus on both the Protestant and Catholic Reformations, the history of popular piety, and the history of death and the supernatural.
+Eire is also the author of two memoirs treating his experience as a refugee from Cuba: Waiting for Snow in Havana (2003), which won the National Book Award in Nonfiction in the United States, and Learning to Die in Miami (2010).
+Eire offered a workshop for leaders in the Latino Catholic community on October 23rd at Cristo Rey Jesuit High School, on Chicago’s Lower West Side.
+On October 24th, Eire presented a lunchtime cultural forum to a downtown audience on The Life of Therese of Avila, and returned to the University of Chicago campus for an evening symposium on his book, The Life of Saint Teresa of Avila: A Biography (2019).

-Thomas Levergood, Executive Director of the Lumen Christi Institute, said of the OSVI grant: “We at Lumen Christi are deeply grateful to the Our Sunday Visitor Institute for once again partnering with us to present programming aimed at deepening and broadening the Catholic intellectual tradition’s content and reach.
+Upon awarding of the grant from OSVI, Thomas Levergood, Executive Director of the Lumen Christi Institute, expressed gratitude and a hope for future endeavors surrounding Latino Catholic initiatives: “We at Lumen Christi are deeply grateful to the Our Sunday Visitor Institute for once again partnering with us to present programming aimed at deepening and broadening the Catholic intellectual tradition’s content and reach.
 We are confident that this project will bear fruit for the Church as she witnesses significant demographic and cultural developments in the 21st century.”

 Questions about “Bringing to Light the Hispanic Catholic Experience” can be directed to Lumen Christi Associate Director and project co-director Michael Le Chevallier.